-Notes, but will act as agent for the placement of Notes.
-Such Notes will be deemed to be issued at the time when the Notes are transferred from Rabobank International to the subscriber and Rabobank International receives funds from the subscriber on behalf of Rabobank Nederland]
+[If the sole Dealer in respect of Notes issued by Rabobank Nederland is Rabobank International Rabobank International will not subscribe for the Notes, but will act as agent for the placement of Notes.
+Such Notes will be deemed to be issued at the time when the Notes are transferred from Rabobank International to the subscriber and Rabobank International receives funds from the subscriber on behalf of Rabobank Nederland].

-40 Applicable TEFRA exemption: [C Rules/D Rules/Not Applicable] 41 Additional selling restrictions: [Not Applicable/give details]
+[C Rules/D Rules/Not Applicable]

+[Not Applicable/give names]